chronie-shizutoki/homemoney/README.md

 # Household Finance Manager

 ## Project Overview
 The Household Finance Manager is a modern multilingual financial management application designed to help users easily track income and expenses, analyze spending patterns, and improve financial transparency.
-The system provides a user-friendly interface with powerful data visualization and analysis capabilities.
+The system provides a user-friendly interface with powerful data visualization and analysis capabilities, and now supports mini-applications for extended functionality.

 ## Key Features
 - **Multilingual Support**: Auto-adapting UI text and date formats (English, Chinese, etc.)